Arrrlex/bdqm-hyperparam-tuning/README.md

 # bdqm-hyperparam-tuning
 Code for Hyperparameter Optimization project for "Big Data &amp; Quantum Mechanics" (Andrew Medford).

 ## Structure

 - `jobs` contains `.pbs` files defining jobs to run on PACE
 - `hpopt` contains code for preprocessing, running hyperparameter optimization jobs, and analyzing results
-- `data` contains the source `.traj` files, as well as the preprocessed `.lmdb` files
+- `data` contains the source `.traj` files, as well as the preprocessed `.lmdb` files (once `hpopt create-lmdb` has been run).

 ## Usage
 ### One-Time Setup on PACE-ICE